You are currently viewing Injured at an Apartment Complex

 The common areas of an apartment are the responsibility of the landlord.
 The common area often includes parking lots, stairwells, hallways, the pool area, clubhouse and other amenities.

-What if the Railing Gives Way and Causes and Injury
+What if the Railing Gives Way and Causes an Injury?

 Many apartment units offer small decks or balconies, often surrounded by railing.
 What happens if the railing fails?
 It depends.
 Both the landlord and the renter could be responsible for the injury.
 If the landlord has identified the dangerous situation and warned the renter not to use the area until it gets fixed, they have taken steps to protect the renter.
 If the renter ignores the advice and is later injured (or a guest is injured) when the railing gives way, the renter may be held responsible.